-Now you’re going to want to look at the code next to the “Wake reason=” text.
+Now you’re going to want to look at the code next to the “Wake reason=” text, this is what is going to help to tell you why the computer is waking out of sleep.
 So what do these wake reason codes mean?

 - OHC: stands for Open Host Controller, is usually USB or Firewire.
 If you see OHC1 or OHC2 it is almost certainly an external USB keyboard or mouse that has woken up the machine.

 - EHC: standing for Enhanced Host Controller, is another USB interface, but can also be wireless devices and bluetooth since they are also on the USB bus of a Mac.

 - USB: a USB device woke the machine up

 - LID0: this is literally the lid of your MacBook or MacBook Pro, when you open the lid the machine wakes up from sleep.